 Administration of Plan Assets

-Until July 1, 2016, the State of Delaware's Deferred Compensation Council was responsible for the administration of the State of Delaware Deferred Compensation Plan.
-Effective July 1, 2016, Delaware House of Representatives Bill Number 358 amended Delaware Code Title 29 to consolidate the governing boards of the Deferred Compensation Plan, the Achieving a Better Life Experience (ABLE) Program, and the Delaware College Investment Plan to one common board - the Plans Management Board.
+The State of Delaware's Plans Management Board is responsible for the administration of the State of Delaware Deferred Compensation Plan.
 The daily operations of the Plan are administered by Delaware's Office of the State Treasurer.